carltheperson/advanced-js-objects/chapters/chapter-1.md

 const mySymbol = Symbol("This is my Symbol")
 ```

-Interestingly, symbols can be used as keys on object properties.
+Interestingly, symbols can be used as keys for object properties.
 More on that later.

 ### Undefined and Null